akerber47/akerber47.github.io/study.md

   - All problems completed through Ch 12
   - A few quick problems in subsequent chapters
 - Wasserman, All of Statistics
-  - All problems completed through Ch 12
+  - All theory exercises complete
 - Cormen et al, Introduction to Algorithms
   - All starred exercises and end of chapter problems completed